Meet Our Staff

 Myles, a recent agricultural business graduate with an ever-growing passion for gardening, foraging, community, and food.
 These passions have stemmed from years working with youth programs, volunteering with community gardens, non profits, spending time in nature, and learning from the environment around him.
 He also loves to cook, play sports, and read.

-In the position of Northern Facilitator, Myles looks forward to applying his knowledge towards helping communities with food security and food sovereignty while developing a deeper understanding of northern communities, their traditions and teachings.
+In the position of Northern Programs Manager, Myles looks forward to applying his knowledge towards helping communities with food security and food sovereignty while developing a deeper understanding of northern communities, their traditions and teachings.

 204.943.0822